mendix/docs/content/en/docs/appstore/services/event-broker.md

 Purchase a license to the Mendix Event Broker to deploy unlimited apps on production environments in the Mendix Cloud.
 Ask your Customer Success Manager or Account Manager to get in touch with us to purchase a license.
 See the [Mendix Event Broker](https://marketplace.mendix.com/link/component/202907) platform service page for more details.

-Licenses for the Mendix Event Broker are available for all regions, but once selected, you can only run on a single region (no multi-region support).
-To learn more about how this broker works, see [Mendix Event Broker](#mendix-event-broker).
+A license for the Mendix Event Broker is available for any Mendix region, but once selected, you can only run on a single region (no multi-region support).
 This license is available for all customers.
 You can also run business events on [your own Kafka cluster](#byok).

 ### 1.1 Enabling the Mendix Event Broker Service {#enable-mx-event-broker}

 Once a license is purchased, a Technical Contact must enable the Event Broker Service on the [Developer Portal](/developerportal/) for the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) in the following places:

-1. On the App level, under Environments > [Services](/developerportal/deploy/environments/#services)
+1. On App level, under the menu item Environments , under the [Services](/developerportal/deploy/environments/#services) tab
 2. On the [Environment Details](/developerportal/deploy/environments-details/#services) page, for each environment

 The event broker must be enabled on both the *App* and specific *Environment* levels in order to use the event broker services.